 6. Analyze Your Sales Hiring

 At the very end of your hiring cycle, it is essential to analyze all your past actions and optimize them for the next cycle.
-Think of this on the similar lines as you do for a sales analysis.
+Think of this on similar lines as you do for a sales analysis.
 The candidates become leads, hiring criteria become the lead qualification metrics, the interview becomes the demo, and giving the offer becomes the closing of a deal.
 As in the case of sales analysis, you need to track all the important metrics and processes here.

 Another practice you can adopt is asking for feedback from new recruits.
 Continue with the parts that are working in your favor and try to eliminate or optimize the weak links in your hiring process.